Gurun, Kedah: Infrastructure

 Gurun enjoyed treated water earlier than electricity.
 By the 1980s, a majority of Gurun area enjoyed these two services.
 By the 1980s, the North-South Expressway project which linked Gurun to Alor Setar was started.
 However the expressway exit was not at the present location.
 Instead it was located at Kampung Guar Nenas.
 The original road for this exit still exists today and is still usable by the public.

 Gurun has a railway station which is served by KTM Komuter Northern Sector, a commuter service that links the northern states of Perak, Penang, Kedah, and Perlis, and KTM ETS trains, an inter-city higher-speed rail service.

-Schools

-In 1911, Kedah State Government opened a Malay School in this town and the school still survives until now.
-It is now known as Sekolah Rendah Kebangsaan Gurun Pusat.
-The school provides a modern education for the rural folks in Central Kedah while the Islamic schools, the pondok, are mostly concentrated in Guar Chempedak and Yan area.
-Nevertheless, Kedah State Government has opened a modern Islamic school in Gurun in the 1970s which emulated the successful Maktab Mahmud in Alor Setar.
-The school which originally located nearby to Gurun Magistrate Court was later moved to the south of Gurun town, its present location.